 - ½ teaspoon sugar

-- salt (to taste)
+- 1 teaspoon salt (or to taste)

-- ¼ teaspoon garam masala spice mix
+- ¼ teaspoon garam masala powder

 - ¼ teaspoon black pepper powder

-- 2 tablespoons chopped cilantro
+- 2 tablespoons chopped cilantro (fresh coriander leaves)

-- 1 teaspoon lime juice
+- 1 teaspoon freshly squeezed lime juice

-- In the meanwhile, heat 1 tablespoon ghee in a pan over medium-high heat.
-Do not add more ghee at this point otherwise, the peas will fry instead of getting steamed.
+- Note – Do not add more ghee at this point otherwise, the peas will fry instead of getting steamed.

 - Once the ghee is hot, add cumin seeds and bay leaf and let them crackle for 4-5 seconds.

-- Add fresh green peas, salt to taste and sugar and mix everything well.
+- Add peas, salt, and sugar, and mix everything well.